 Education Workforce Initiative High-level Steering Group

-This High-level Steering Group of international experts, chaired by Commissioner and former South Korean Minister of Education Ju Ho Lee, oversees the Education Workforce Initiative.
+This group of international experts oversees the Education Workforce Initiative.
 With their guidance, the Commission published the Transforming the Education Workforce report with concrete policy recommendations in 2019.

 President, Education International (EI) and Federal Secretary, Australian Education Union (AEU)